The Beast Mortos

-The Beast Mortos (born March 11, 1987), formerly known as Black Taurus, is a Mexican luchador enmascarado (or masked professional wrestler).
+The Beast Mortos (born March 11, 1987), formerly known as Black Taurus, is a Mexican professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of La Facción Ingobernable.
-He also works in their sister company Ring of Honor (ROH).
+He also appears in their sister company Ring of Honor (ROH), where he is former one-time ROH World Tag Team Champion with Sammy Guevara.

 He is also known for his work for Lucha Libre AAA Worldwide (AAA), International Wrestling Revolution Group, Lucha Libre Elite, The Crash Lucha Libre, Impact Wrestling, Major League Wrestling (MLW), Pro Wrestling Guerrilla (PWG) as well as on the Mexican and independent circuit.

 His real name is unknown, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 Consejo Mundial de Lucha Libre (2008–2011)

 After wrestling for years in the Torreón area under the name Semental, he would move to Mexico City in 2008.
 After a short stint with International Wrestling Revolution Group, he would start working in Consejo Mundial de Lucha Libre in March 2008.
 He wrestled regularly for CMLL for over three years, generally working opening matches that rarely made TV.
 He had his last match for the promotion on June 28, 2011, and then showed up in AAA two days later.